Rocks State Park

-Rocks State Park is a public recreation area located in and around Deer Creek Valley near Pylesville, Harford County, Maryland.
-The state park's 1060 acre preserve the geologic formation known as the King and Queen's Seat and other features in three non-contiguous areas near the junction of Maryland Route 24 and Maryland Route 165.
+Rocks State Park is a Maryland state park located in and around Deer Creek Valley near Pylesville, Harford County, Maryland.
+The park's 1060 acre preserve the geologic formation known as the King and Queen's Seat and other features in three non-contiguous areas near the junction of Maryland Route 24 and Maryland Route 165.
 It is managed by the Maryland Department of Natural Resources.

 History

 The belief that the King and Queen's Seat rock formation was used by Native Americans for ceremonial purposes stems from a book published in 1880 by Thomas Wysong entitled The Rocks of Deer Creek: Their Legends and History.
 Wysong's account was written for "the young people especially,... mingling fact and fancy."
 An archaeological investigation by the Maryland State Highway Administration begun in 2005 failed to find evidence that the site had significance to modern Indians as a “traditional cultural property.”
 The “Rocks of Deer Creek” were already a tourist attraction in the 19th century, served by the Maryland and Pennsylvania Railroad at milepost 35.3 until 1958.
 The state purchased 82 acres at the site in 1949, opening it under the name Deer Creek State Park in 1953.